-- Academies should include specific information and expectations relating to the use of devices and technology on site e.g. tablets, laptops, cloud computing, shared file storage areas. - I always ask permission from an adult before using the internet. - I only use websites and search engines that my teacher has chosen. - I use Huntingdon Academy computers for schoolwork, unless I have permission otherwise. - I ask my teacher before using my own personal devices/mobile phone.
-Other specific statements will be required if mobile phones/personal devices are or are not permitted. - I keep my personal information safe and private online. - I will keep my passwords safe and not share them with anyone. - I will not access or change other people's files or information. - I will only change the settings on the computer if a teacher has allowed me to.
+- I always ask permission from an adult before using the internet. - I only use websites and search engines that my teacher has chosen. - I use HUNTINGDON Academy computers for schoolwork, unless I have permission otherwise. - I keep my personal information safe and private online. - I will keep my passwords safe and not share them with anyone. - I will not access or change other people's files or information.

+• I will only change the settings on the computer if a teacher has allowed me to.